HyagoOliveira/FluxEvaluationProject/README.md

 * [PlayerMaterialColors][2]: it's a simple color container for the Player body, arms and legs.
 * [PlayerColorsData][3]: a *ScriptableObject* containing an array of *PlayerMaterialColors*.
 A public functions is used to get a random Player color set.
-* [PlayerMaterialColorSwapper][4]: component used inside *PlayerArmature* prefab, inside `/Geometry/Armature_Mesh` child.
+* [PlayerMaterialColorSwapper][4]: component used inside Player prefab, inside the `/Geometry/Armature_Mesh` child.
 A unique random color for the Player arms, legs and body is selected from the local *PlayerColorsData* field when the game starts.
-* [PlayerColorsDataEditor][5]: editor class responsible for create and display a custom Window.
+* [PlayerColorsDataEditor][5]: editor class responsible for displaying a custom Window where new colors can be added or edited.
 You can open it by selecting `Window/Flux Games/Player Colors`.

 When the windows is opened, a default *PlayerColorsData* asset is fetched.
-If none is found, a new one is created and it'll be used for the future openings.
+If none is found, a new one is created and it'll be used now on.

-This custom Window edits the *PlayerColorsData* asset used at runtime to swap colors.
+>**Note**: This custom Window edits the *PlayerColorsData* asset used at runtime to swap colors.

-### Attacks Counter
+## Attacks Counter

 ![Player attacks counter](/Images/PlayerAttacksCounter.gif)

 The *PlayerMotor* component has some events that are triggered in some special occasions such as when the Player kicks or punches.

-Therefore, the [PlayerAttackCounterManager][6] component was created.
-Its goal is to listen to the Player `OnKick` and `OnPunch` events, updating the counters UI using a simple animation.
+Therefore, the [PlayerAttackCounterManager][6] component listens to the Player `OnKick` and `OnPunch` events, updating the counters UI using a simple animation.

-### Revert Resources.Load
+## Revert Resources.Load

 The Environment should be loaded using AssetBundles.
 To do this, I chose to use only the AssetBundles build-in package, without Addressables package nor Asset Bundle Browser tool.